Residential Network Update

 For academic or business-related activities at home:

-• Access to publicly available University resources, such as the KAUST Portal, TheLENS, etc. and internet-based services will remain unchanged.
+• Access to publicly available University resources, such as the KAUST Portal and TheLENS, as well as internet-based services, remains unchanged.

-• However, access to internal academic or business-related resources, such as lab servers, instruments, workstations, and non-public KAUST websites, will require connecting to the KAUST VPN for authentication.
+• Access to internal academic or business resources, such as lab servers, instruments, workstations, and non-public KAUST websites, now requires connecting to the KAUST VPN.

 FAQs